-- Insurance premiums for medical and dental care, including premiums for qualified long-term care contracts as defined in Pub.
+• Insurance premiums for medical and dental care, including premiums for qualified long-term care contracts as defined in Pub.
 502. But see Limit on Long-Term Care Premiums You May Deduct on this page.
-Reduce the insurance premiums by any self-employed health insurance deduction you claimed on Form 1040, line 28. - Prescription medicines or insulin. - Medical doctors, osteopathic doctors, dentists, eye doctors, podiatrists, chiropractors, psychiatrists, psychologists, physical therapists, occupational therapists, acupuncturists, and psychoanalysts (medical care only).
+Reduce the insurance premiums by any self-employed health insurance deduction you claimed on Form 1040, line 28.